 What's New In USP <795>: Non-sterile Compounding

-On June 1, 2019, the United States Pharmacopeia (USP) is expected to publish a revised version of USP General Chapter <795>, which contains the standards for non-sterile compounding.
+On June 1, 2019, the United States Pharmacopeia (USP) published a revised version of USP General Chapter <795>, which contains the standards for non-sterile compounding.
 This revision is meant to reflect new available evidence and to clarify topics that are a frequent source of questions and confusion.
 Two of the major revisions in this chapter are the emphasis on ‘must’, indicating that compliance is mandatory, and the exclusion of compounding hazardous drugs.

 In this webinar, participants will revisit the history that led to the current regulatory framework for non-sterile compounding, highlighting the major revisions.
 Throughout the webinar, comparisons will be made between the current and revised versions of USP <795> with focus on personnel requirements (designated person, training and proficiency, health and hygiene, garb and glove), facility and component requirements (building, equipment, cleaning and sanitization), and compounding process requirements (documentation, beyond-use date, labeling, quality control and assurance programs, and outcome measure).
 The compare-contrast approach with this webinar will serve as a valuable reference for compounding pharmacists and pharmacy technicians as they move forward with aligning their practice and pharmacy with the new standards.
 The practical information highlighted in this webinar will further assist in the compounder’s path toward compliance.

 - Pharmacy Managers

 - Learn the history that led to the current regulatory framework for non-sterile compounding.

 - Enumerate the major revisions in the revised USP General Chapter <795>.